fradamt/ssf/high_level/README.md

 In this case, intuitively, a specification $S1$ implements a specification $S2$ if any external behavior specified by specification $S1$, _with the portion of data added to each message by_ $S1$ _being removed_, is also an external behavior of specification $S2$.

 A more formal definition is provided below.

+## Quick Comparison to the current Ethereum specification

+This section provides a quick overview of some of the most significant differences between this specification and the current [Ethereum specification](https://github.com/ethereum/consensus-specs).

+1. This specification also encodes the expected behavior of honest nodes which in the Ethereum specification is mainly described through natural language in the Honest Validator Guide.
+By doing so, this specification eliminates possible ambiguities inherent to natural language.
+Additionally, it provides a more straightforward path to formal verification as formal verification of many properties requires unambiguous coding of the expected behavior of honest nodes.
+2. `NodeState` in this specification is the equivalent of `Store` in the Ethereum specification.
+3. As anticipated above and detailed below, this specification is not concerned with computational efficiency.
+4. Redundant information in `NodeState` is reduced as much as possible, that is, the value of any field in `NodeState` should not be derivable from the value of the other fields.
+This strategy is expected to help ensure a correct design, as it reduces the risk of discrepancies between the protocol designers' intended relationships among fields and their actual interrelations.
+Additionally, formal verification processes, which often require determining and proving the relationships between fields, are facilitated by this approach.
+5. As a consequence of the above, there is no concept of block state in this specification.
+6. As mentioned in other parts of this document, computational efficiency can be addressed, if required, via lower-level specifications.

 ## How to Read the Specification